Going for Gold!

 UNICEF Rights Respecting School Award

-As part of our school improvement plan for 2017-2018, we are working towards achieving Level 1 of the UNICEF Rights, Respecting School Award.
+As part of our school improvement plan for 2019-2020, we are working towards achieving our Gold UNICEF Rights, Respecting School Award.
 We achieved Recognition of Commitment on 2nd February 2017 and achieved our Silver Award in March 2018!

 What is the UNICEF UK Rights Respecting Schools Award?

 The UNICEF UK Rights Respecting School Award (RRSA) is based on the principles of equality, dignity, respect, non-discrimination and participation and at Holland House we are aiming for these principles to underpin our schools values and ethos.

 The RRSA seeks to put the United Nation’s Convention on the Rights of the Child (UNCRC) at the heart of a school’s ethos and culture to improve well-being and develop every child’s talents and abilities to their full potential.

 A Rights Respecting School is a community where children’s rights are learned, taught, practised, respected, protected and promoted.